catvw/ece251-computer/REPORT.md

 provided as an ALU argument and assigned the value of the ALU output in the same cycle, which produces the right result by the falling clock edge.
 Since there's no memory access, no other control logic is necessary.

+## `SET` and `MOV`
+`SET`'s implementation is even simpler than the ALU instructions, as it has no memory access needs. `MOV`, however, has the capability to write to registers as well as read them, causing a potential data hazard if the same register is read immediately after it is written.
+I avoided calamity by resolving register writes on the leading clock edge and register reads for the *next* instruction on the falling clock edge, which ensures that all registers are in the correct state before they are requested again.

 # Sources
 - *Computer Organization and Design: The Hardware/Software Interface, ARM®